european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 ## Round 5 scenarios

 ### Waning of protection against infection
 In our model we assume that receiving the monovalent booster XBB1.5 or being infected with the XBB1.5 strain results in a protection against infection of 98%.
 We hereby assume the the novel monovalent XBB1.5. booster protects as well against the XBB1.5. variant as the initial mRNA vaccine protected against the wild type.

+We model protection against infection ...  <mark>bitte erklären.</mark>

 We assume the same waning speed for all agents.

 #### Optimistic waning of protection against infection
 Within 6 months the protection wanes to 70% of the initial immunty, resulting in a VE against infection of <mark>69%</mark>.